alphagov/govuk-design-guide/docs/glossary/attribute.md

 eleventyNavigation:
   parent: Glossary
 title: Attribute
+description: Attributes describe the characteristics of a content type.
+For example, a news article has a title, summary, author, date, body, location and tags.
 details:
-  'Attributes describe the characteristics of a content type.
-For example, a news article has a title, summary, author, date, body, location and tags.

-  Attributes create consistent structure to make it easier to understand, manage, display and reuse content.
+  'Attributes create consistent structure to make it easier to understand, manage, display and reuse content.

   Attributes can be: